GJNorman/disPicable-Mpdasmasm/README.md

  - Hex notation is supported, examples 0x37, h'37

- - decimal notation is supported, examples 0d37, d'37
+ - Decimal notation is supported, examples 0d37, d'37

- - binary notaiton is supported, examples 0b1101, b'1101
+ - Binary notation is supported, examples 0b1101, b'1101

+Any bare number is assumed to be hexadecimal

 #### ORG directive